-My name is Fiona, I live in the West Coast of Scotland.
-This feels like a dating advert!
-I have had problems with food my whole life.
+My name is Fiona, and I have had problems with food my whole life.
 I have always been overweight, since I was a little girl.
 My mum always used to say not to worry, it was puppy fat and it would all go away when I got older, unfortunately she was wrong, it was a sign of unhealthy choices every back then.
 I’m still overweight now, although I did have one period of “normal weight” when I was a teenager, and at that point a vegetarian.
-However, when I went back to eating meat when I left home, and had my first bout of depression, and the weight came back on and I just ballooned.
-Not to blame my children, but I used my two pregnancies as an excuse to stuff my face to a truly horrible level.
+However, I went back to eating meat when I left home, and had my first bout of depression, and the weight came back on and I just ballooned.
+Not to blame my lovely children, but I used my two pregnancies as an excuse to stuff my face to a truly horrible level.
 I’m not sure why I felt like I wanted to eat so much but pregnancy gave me the excuse.

-I had two very traumatic life events happen to me, my mum, my best friend and confidante died unexpectedly in September 2013, then my father died slowly of cancer, both in the space of two years.
+Then, I had two very traumatic life events happen to me, my mum, my best friend and confidante died unexpectedly in September 2013, then my father died slowly of a brain tumour in May 2015, in less than two years.
 I was a wreck when my mum died but when my dad was diagnosed almost exactly on her year anniversary I pulled myself together and steeled myself for what was coming.
 He lived for 8 months after the diagnosis and I continued stuffing my face, takeaways while staying at his, junk while travelling there, I was exhausted, for that period of my life I don’t blame me.
 To add insult to injury I smoked like a chimney, I could barely walk for 10 minutes, I really was a mess.
-But as the end was coming, I realised I had to make a choice, was I going to accept this? or was I going to change?
+But as the end of his life was approaching, I realised I had to make a choice for myself, was I going to accept this as my life? or was I going to change?
 I didn’t feel I was really to accept defeat, and something inside me hardened to the acceptance that I was really going to need to change.

-He died in May 2015, I stopped smoking within a week, and lost a stone within a month.
+After my dad died I stopped smoking within a week, and lost a stone within a month.
 I lost weight at around a pound a week, slowly in part due to stopping smoking.
-In november, while in uni I saw someone suggest watching a youtube video called 101 reasons to go vegan.
+In November 2015, while in uni I saw someone on Instagram suggest watching a youtube video called 101 reasons to go vegan.
 My life changed in that hour more than I ever thought possible.
 One watch of that video and it opened my eyes to veganism.